marbo2323/fsjs-techdegree-10/README.md

 ### Testing REST API endpoints

-In the root folder of the project is the Postman collection `RESTAPI.postman_collection.json`, which can be imported into the [Postman application](https://www.postman.com/).
+In the 'api' is the Postman collection `RESTAPI.postman_collection.json`, which can be imported into the [Postman application](https://www.postman.com/).
 It can be used to manually test endpoints.